-Field Description Related Record ID Only for object-specific actions.
+Field Description Available in: Related Record ID Only for object-specific actions.
 The ID of the record from which the action executes.
-For example, the action creates a case that's associated with a given account.
-Assign the ID for that account to Related Record ID.
-This parameter accepts single-value resources of any type .
+Professional, Performance For example, the action creates a case that's associated with a given account.
+Assign the ID for that account to Related Record ID. ana Develop This parameter accepts single-value resources of any type .
 That value is treated as text.
 Input Parameter Varies for each action.
 The action layout determines which parameters are required.
 Required parameters appear by default and can't be removed.
 If a required field has a

+Essentials, Enterprise, , Unlimited, er Editions

+Available in: both Salesforce Classic and Lightning

+Fiel Description

-Field Description default or predefined value, that field is optional in object-specific and global actions in the flow.
+default or predefined value, that field is optional in object-specific and global actions in the flow.
 If you later remove the field's default or predefined value and you didn't set a value in the flow, the interview fails at run time.

 The value must be compatible with the parameter.

+0 Example : Your organization has an object-specific action that creates a case record on an account.
+The flow calls that action at run time and uses input assignments to transfer data from the flow to the action.

+Note: At run time, the record isn't created or updated until the interview's transaction completes.
+Transactions complete when the interview finishes, executes a Screen element, or executes a Wait element.

+SEE / LSO:

-Create Salesforce Records from a Flow
+C reate Salesforce Records from a Flow

-Update Salesforce Records from a Flow
+ι pdate Salesforce Records from a Flow

-Flow Elements
+F ow Elements

-Customize What Happens When a Flow Fails
+C ustomize What Happens When a Flow Fails

-Define the Path That a Flow Takes
+C efine the Path That a Flow Takes

-Cross-Object Field References in Flows
+C oss-Object Field References in Flows